FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/00-Welcome/00-Welcome.md

 Finally, there is a feedback form that trainees are asked to fill out after the training so that the learning materials can be improved based on their feedback.

-During the life training the materials will be revealed on a day-by-day basis as the training progresses.
+During the live training the materials will be revealed on a day-by-day basis as the training progresses.

 To access the materials one must register on the learning platform and then self-enroll in the course.